St Mary's Church, Rostherne

 St Mary's Church lies between the village of Rostherne and Rostherne Mere in Cheshire, England.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.
 It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Knutsford.
-Its benefice is united with that of Holy Trinity, Bollington.
+Its Parish is united with that of Holy Trinity, Little Bollington and St Paul's, Over Tabley.

 History

 Little is known about the early history of the church.
 There is no reference to a church at Rostherne in the Domesday Book but a deed dated 1188 states that a church had been built and endowed on the site.
 A steeple was built in 1533.
 In 1666 there was an inscription on the south side of the tower seeking prayers for the soul of William Hardwick and for his Parishioners.
 The steeple collapsed in November 1741 after some years' deterioration and neglect.
 The present tower was erected and the body of the church which had been damaged by the fall was rebuilt between 1742 and 1744, the architect being John Rowson.
 The chancel and north vestry date from 1888 and are by Sir Arthur Blomfield.
 The south porch dates from around 1886.
 The restoration of the church was commissioned in 1888 by Wilbraham Egerton, 1st Earl Egerton in memory of his father, Baron Egerton.